ClusterHQ/flocker/docs/architecture.rst

 A bad approximation of filesystem change notification is a time-based service.
 This generates a change notification in a loop at a fixed interval.
+For expediency this will probably be the initial change notification mechanism.

 A later improved service may be based on ``blktrace`` or a custom kernel module.

 Change notifications are consumed by the Flocker service and feed into the snapshotting system.

 Filesystem Snapshotting
 =======================